 - for more opportunities

-- for religious or spiritual fulfilment
+- for religious or spiritual fulfillment

 - to escape from ill-treatment

 An active coastal trade linked the Indus Valley Civilizations with West Asia in the early 3000 BC.
-For more than a millennia, Cowries (sea shells) used as a form of currency from the Maldives to China and East Africa.
+For more than a millennia, Cowries (sea shells) were used as a form of currency from the Maldives to China and East Africa.